How To Heal From Sexual Abuse With EFT Tapping

 Most people wish they'd been educated about the difference between good touch and bad touch when they were younger.

-Sexual abuse is unacceptable, and it remains an issue across the world.
+Sexual abuse is unacceptable, and remains a pervasive issue worldwide.
 Shockingly, about 1 in 3 women experience some form of sexual and/or physical violence in their lifetime (1).
-The abuse can happen anywhere—at work, in schools, on the streets, on public transportation, and even at home.
+Abuse can occur anywhere—at work, in schools, on the streets, on public transportation, and even at home.

-However, the fear of not being taken seriously, as well as the legal battle for justice, prevents people from sharing their stories.
+However, the fear of not being taken seriously, coupled with the potential legal battle for justice, often prevents survivors from sharing their stories.

-In addition to the shame and guilt that survivors may experience, many are afraid that talking about the abuse may intensify pain or grief.
+In addition to the shame and guilt they may experience, many fear that discussing the abuse could intensify their pain or grief.

 “So often survivors have had their experiences denied, trivialised, or distorted.
 Writing is an important avenue for healing because it gives you the opportunity to define your own reality.
 You can say: This did happen to me.
 It was that bad.
 It was the fault & responsibility of the adult.
 I was—and am—innocent.”